-A daily commitment to excellence, and adherence to professional standards that are aligned with a framework of Gentle Teaching, guide us in navigating the heart’s capacity to love and to serve.
+A daily commitment to working with a framework of Gentle Teaching, guides one’s practice in navigating the heart’s capacity to love and to serve.

 You are invited to grow with us, celebrate with us, learn with us!
-We hope you will find this page informative and that you will consider joining us in learning more about ‘mentoring a spirit of gentleness.’
+We hope you will consider joining us in learning more about ‘mentoring a spirit of gentleness.’